-The Department of Sociology offers two undergraduate degrees with the objectives of preparing students for teaching in secondary schools, engaging in further study at the graduate and professional levels, and pursuing entry-level careers in law enforcement, government, and the private sector.
+The Department of Sociology offers an undergraduate degree and a minor with the objectives of preparing students for teaching, engaging in further study at the graduate and professional levels, and pursuing entry-level careers in law enforcement, government, and the private sector.
 To achieve its objectives, the department requires students to complete the University College Core Curriculum and forty or more credit hours in sociology.
-Concentration requirements in sociology are offered for students seeking certification in social science education at the secondary level.
 A minor or set of free electives is required to supplement the majors and/or concentrations.

 - 1. Students completing the introductory course (SOCI 210) will identify and explain the basic concepts and major theoretical perspectives in sociology and their applications to the analysis of social life. - 2.
 Students will differentiate among various sociological theories, their historical development, and apply theory to the explanation nature of various social issues. - 3.
 Majors will be able to assess various research methods in sociology and demonstrate effective use of the Statistical Package for the Social Sciences (SPSS) in analyzing research data. - 4.
-Students will understand the process of globalization and analyze its opportunities and challenges in terms of the interconnectedness of world political, economic, and cultural systems. - 5.
+Students will understand the processes of globalization and multiculturalism and their sociological implications. - 5.
 Students will develop a comprehensive view of Sociology by integrating concepts, theories, and research in discussion of social policies, critical essays and presentations drawing on information from the subfields of sociology.